DrBenjamin/HRStaffPortal/README.md

 ### Setup

-#### Install and Configure all needed software
+#### Install and configure all needed software

 ##### Installation of Python, Streamlit and dependencies plus some configuration

 Install [Streamlit & Python](https://docs.streamlit.io/library/get-started/installation) to run the source code locally.
-A virtual Python-Environment like Anaconda is highly recommend.
+A virtual Python environment like Anaconda / Miniconda are highly recommend.

 After that you need to install some **Python libraries**: